UpGado/upgado.github.io/_posts/2018-07-09-tweet-like-a-trump.md

 {% include figure.html file="/imgs/nn-2.png" description="Figure 2: A composite, magic digit-classifier function" %}

-Now, we make a few changes.
-Our functions become real.
-They become numerical (i.e: they take in some numbers and output one -and only one- number).
+Now, we make a an important change: Our functions become real.
+They become numeric (i.e: they take in some numbers and output one -and only one- number).
 We also start denoting them using circles.

+{% include figure.html file="/imgs/nn-3.png" description="Figure 3: A composite, REAL digit-classifier function" %}

+At this point, we start referring to our function as a **neural net**.
+Each small function (circles in the diagram) is now called a neuron.

 {% include mailchimp.html source="nn1" %}